+\end{widetext} This result can also be obtained using the methods described in Ref.~\cite{imparato}.
 It is worth noting that the exponential term in the heat distribution is time-independent since $\frac{\expval{Q}_t}{\sigma_Q^2-2\expval{Q}_t^2}=\frac{k_i-k_m}{2k_m}$ does not depend on $t$.
 On the other hand, the argument of the Bessel function $K_0$ is time-dependent.
-The ratio of the heat probability distributions $P(Q,t)/P(-Q,t)$ satisfies a similar relation to the one found for the work in Eq.~(\ref{eq:PWP-W})
+The ratio of the heat probability distributions $P_{Q_D}(Q,t)/P_{Q_D}(-Q,t)$ satisfies a similar relation to the one found for the work in Eq.~(\ref{eq:PWP-W})

-A numerical test of this relation for other protocols in the range $t_f\ll \taurel=1$ is shown in Fig.~(\ref{fig:hypothesis_Q}) revealing again its universality.
-For longer protocols $t_f \sim 1$, the relation given by Eq.~(\ref{eq:PQP-Q}), which has been proven for the TSP protocol, remains valid at large values of $|Q|$ but shows some deviations at small values as illustrated in Fig.~\ref{fig:scatter_Qtf} for several protocols.
-A similar relation to~(\ref{eq:PQP-Q}) where $P_Q(Q,t)/P_Q(-Q,t)$ is a simple exponential function of $Q$ appears also in a different context when one considers the relaxation from the microcanonical to the canonical ensembles of this system~\cite{JDM23}.
+A numerical test of this relation for non-TSP protocols in the range $t_f\ll \taurel=1$ is shown in Fig.~\ref{fig:hypothesis_Q} revealing again its universality.
+For longer protocol times $t_f \sim 1$, the relation given by Eq.~(\ref{eq:PQP-Q}), which has been proven for the TSP protocol, remains valid at large values of $|Q|$ but shows some deviations at small values as illustrated in Fig.~\ref{fig:scatter_Qtf} for other non-TSP protocols.
+The ratio $P_{Q_D}(Q,t)/P_{Q_D}(-Q,t)$ also appears in a different context when one considers the relaxation from the microcanonical to the canonical ensembles of this system~\cite{JDM23}.